-(a) its objects includes promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of environment or any such other object;
+(a) its objects include promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of the environment or any such other object.

-(b) the company on incorporation intends to apply its profits, if any, or other income in promoting such object; and
+(b) the company on incorporation intends to apply its profits, if any, or other income in promoting such object.

 Once DIN and DSC are available for at least two Directors, application for reservation of name for section 8 company can be made to MCA.

-To incorporate a Section 8 company an application shall be made in Form no. INC-12 and application shall be accompanied with following documents:
+To incorporate a Section 8 company an application shall be made in Form no. INC-12 and application shall be accompanied by following documents

 (b) Declaration (in Form no. INC-14) by an Advocate, a Chartered Accountant, Cost Accountant or Company Secretary in practice, that the draft memorandum and articles of association have been drawn up in conformity with the provisions of section 8 and rules made there under and all the requirements under section 8 have been complied with.
 It shall be on appropriate stamp paper of the State and duly notarized.